• Skip to primary navigation

 Instructions

-• Pour the milk into the large saucepan.
-Add the vanilla powder to the milk (or extract/vanilla bean scraped of seeds) with half/25g of the sugar.
+• First rinse the rice and drain.
+Pour the milk into the large saucepan.
+Add the vanilla powder to the milk (or extract/vanilla bean scraped of seeds) with the sugar.
 Rain in the rice and simmer gently for 15-20 minutes, stirring occasionally to that no skin forms on the milk.

-• Add the sultana raisins.
-Continue to stir now and again as it heats gently for about another 10-15 minutes or until the rice swells and it starts to thicken.
+• Add the raisins.
+Continue to stir occasionally while heating gently for about another 10-15 minutes or until the rice swells and it starts to thicken.

 • Pour into bowls and set aside to cool - then cover and chill for at least 30 minutes.